vhcd/vhcd.github.io/_posts/2021-04-22-making-a-scene.md

 As mentioned, all our "above ground" scene creation is done within Unreal Engine, as it offers tools that are easy to use and ensure optimal performance, since we want our scenes to render at (at least) 60Hz.

 Beyond tooling, Unreal Engine's [Marketplace] offers a huge collection of ready-to-use assets, at very attractive prices.
 Epic Games is even giving away free assets as part of their [Free For The Month] and [Permanently Free Collection](https://www.unrealengine.com/marketplace/en-US/assets?tag=4906).
-All that allowed us to grow our asset library at very low cost.
+All that allowed us to grow our asset library at a very low cost.

 It's also worth mentioning that all of [CARLA](http://carla.org/)'s assets are free to use under a permissive licence (CC BY-SA, IIRC), you can find them [here](https://github.com/carla-simulator/carla/blob/master/Util/ContentVersions.txt).
 They include everything you need to build driving simulation environments, so that's a great way to get started.

 ## Vegetation

 Whatever type of scene you're doing, you'll probably want some sort of vegetation within it.
-From forests and fields along highway, to plants and trees along sidewalks, vegetation is something that makes your scene feel more realistic.
+From forests and fields along highways, to plants and trees along sidewalks, vegetation is something that makes your scene feel more realistic.

 ![foliage.png]({{site.baseurl}}/images/foliage.png)

 Unreal Engine has a great [Foliage Tool](https://docs.unrealengine.com/en-US/BuildingWorlds/Foliage/index.html), which makes it very easy to place large amounts of various kind of vegetation, all the while ensuring optimal performance, so that your framerate won't drop even if you have a wheat field with 3 million blades.

 The [Marketplace] has tons of foliage assets, some of them free!
 The [Project Nature](https://www.unrealengine.com/marketplace/en-US/profile/Project+Nature) is one example of a mutitude of high-quality and free vegetation.
-Between those and all the assets that went [Free For The Month], I don't think we'll ever need to buy a vegetation asset pack.
+Between those, all the assets that went [Free For The Month], and the whole [Quixel Megascans](https://quixel.com/megascans/) collection, I don't think we'll ever need to buy a vegetation asset pack.

 ## Buildings